Interstate 235 (Iowa): Route description

 I-235 begins at the western intersection of I-35 and I-80, known locally as the West Mixmaster.
 Here, eastbound I-80 exits the highway, which becomes I-235 and joins northbound I-35.
 From the West interchange, I-235 heads east.
 Almost immediately is a half diamond interchange with 50th Street in West Des Moines at exit 1A.
 1 mi later is a partial cloverleaf interchange at exit 1B with Valley West Drive, which was renamed from 35th Street in 1988 due to its proximity to Valley West Mall and Valley High School.

 At Windsor Heights at a tight partial cloverleaf interchange, I-235 meets 73rd Street/8th Street at exit 3.
 The interchange is particularly tight because of an Iowa Interstate Railroad line just to the east.
 73rd Street/8th Street are actually a single road: north of I-235, 73rd Street follows the Des Moines street numbering plan, while south of I-235, 8th Street follows the older street numbering plan of West Des Moines.

 At the Iowa Highway 28 (Iowa 28)/63rd Street interchange (exit 4), I-235 picks up a fourth lane of eastbound travel and drops a lane westbound.
-Now within the city limits of Des Moines, it passes the through the heavily wooded Waterbury neighborhood.
+Now within the city limits of Des Moines, it passes through the heavily wooded Waterbury neighborhood.
 Near the 42nd Street interchange (exit 5B, I-235 curves to the south around Theodore Roosevelt High School.
 An interchange with 31st Street is 0.5 mi later at exit 6, which provides access to Drake University to the north, and to Terrace Hill, the governor's mansion, to the south.

 East of 31st Street, I-235 briefly picks up a fifth lane and drops a lane westbound, creating a 10-lane freeway just west of downtown.
 This stretch of freeway receives, on average, over 125,000 vehicles per day, making it the busiest stretch of road in the state.

 There are three eastbound interchanges connecting I-235 to downtown Des Moines.
 From exit 7A, Martin Luther King Jr. Parkway and 19th Street, a pair of oneway streets, lead traffic to the west of downtown.
 From exit 7B, Keosauqua Way, known locally as Keo Way, enters downtown from the northwest.
 These interchanges are combined westbound at exit 7.
 Closer to the Des Moines River, a combined interchange in each direction (exit 8A) filters off the rest of downtown traffic to two destinations: 7th Street and 6th Avenue and 3rd Street and 2nd Avenue, each of which are pairs of oneway streets.
 The fourth lane of traffic drops off at this combined interchange.